Can You Eat Sturgeon? Complete Guide to Taste & Safety

+Have you ever wondered if that prehistoric-looking fish at the market is worth trying?
 Can you eat sturgeon?
 Absolutely!
-This prehistoric giant offers some of the most prized meat in the culinary world.
-With its mild, sweet flavor and firm texture, sturgeon has been a delicacy for centuries.
+This ancient aquatic giant, which has existed for over 200 million years, delivers some of the most prized meat in the culinary world.
+With its remarkably mild, sweet flavor and firm, meaty texture, sturgeon has captivated food enthusiasts for centuries.

 What Does Sturgeon Taste Like?